amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.txt

 Shadow_Masks
 ```

-* Add the following recommended core overrides section to the bottom of your `MiSTer.ini` file in the root of your MiSTer file system -- these settings are further explained in the Video Modes section:
+* Paste the following recommended core settings to the bottom of your `MiSTer.ini` file in the root of your MiSTer file system -- these settings are further explained in the Video Modes section:

 ```
 [minimig]
 video_mode_ntsc=8
 video_mode_pal=9
-vsync_adjust=1
-custom_aspect_ratio_1=40:27
+vsync_adjust=1 ; You can set this to 2 if your display can handle it custom_aspect_ratio_1=40:27

 [Amiga]
 video_mode_ntsc=8
 video_mode_pal=9
-vsync_adjust=1
-custom_aspect_ratio_1=40:27
+vsync_adjust=1 ; You can set this to 2 if your display can handle it custom_aspect_ratio_1=40:27

 [Amiga500]
 video_mode_ntsc=8
 video_mode_pal=9
-vsync_adjust=1
-custom_aspect_ratio_1=40:27
+vsync_adjust=1 ; You can set this to 2 if your display can handle it custom_aspect_ratio_1=40:27

 [Amiga500HD]
 video_mode_ntsc=8
 video_mode_pal=9
-vsync_adjust=1
-custom_aspect_ratio_1=40:27
+vsync_adjust=1 ; You can set this to 2 if your display can handle it custom_aspect_ratio_1=40:27

 [Amiga600HD]
 video_mode_ntsc=8
 video_mode_pal=9
-vsync_adjust=1
-custom_aspect_ratio_1=40:27
+vsync_adjust=1 ; You can set this to 2 if your display can handle it custom_aspect_ratio_1=40:27

 ```